Sean Flynn (photojournalist): Disappearance

+Later events

 Although it is known that Flynn and Stone were captured by Viet Cong guerrillas at a checkpoint on Highway 1, their fate is unknown.
 Citing various government sources, it is believed that they were killed by factions of the Khmer Rouge.
 Flynn's mother spent an enormous amount of money searching for her son, to no avail.
 In 1984 she had Flynn declared legally dead.
 She died in 1994.

-In 1991, the remains of two men were found in Cambodia; in 2003, the Pentagon's Central Identification Lab in Hawaii confirmed by DNA testing that the remains were of Clyde McKay, a boat hijacker, and Larry Humphrey, an army deserter.
+Investigations by fellow photojournalist Tim Page, reported in various UK and US newspapers in 1991, indicate that Stone and Flynn were taken first to the village of Sangke Kaong, and then to other villages before being handed to the Khmer Rouge, who later executed them.
+Page tracked down an almost-empty grave in a village in Kampong Cham province in which two foreigners allegedly had been buried.
+Interviews with villagers suggested they belonged to a tall man and a short man—consistent with the appearance of Flynn and Stone, respectively.
+However, in 2003, the US military's Central Identification Lab in Hawaii confirmed by DNA testing that the remains found by Tim Page were actually those of Clyde McKay, a merchant marine crew member and mutineer during the SS Columbia Eagle incident.

+The duo's disappearance is chronicled in journalist Perry Deane Young's 1975 memoir, Two of the Missing.
+A 1991 film, Danger on the Edge of Town, recounted photographer Tim Page's decades-long search to discover the fate of his friends Flynn and Stone.

-In March 2010, a British team searching for Flynn's body uncovered the remains of a Western hostage in Cambodia's Kampong Cham province, allegedly executed by the Khmer Rouge.
-Test results on the human remains were released on June 30, 2010, and were found not to be the remains of Flynn.
-Wayne Perry of the Joint POW/MIA Accounting Command (JPAC) said there was no match between DNA from the recovered remains and DNA samples they had on file from the Flynn family.
+In March 2010, a team of two amateurs searching for Flynn's body uncovered partial remains in Kampong Cham province, believed to be of a Western hostage allegedly executed by the Khmer Rouge.
+Test results released in late June 2010 indicated they were not the remains of Flynn.
+A spokesman for the Joint POW/MIA Accounting Command (JPAC) said there was no match between DNA from the recovered remains and DNA samples they had on file from the Flynn family, and "the remains do not match any known Westerner."